 In order to support the enhanced privacy settings for location services the HLR/HSS may indicate that the subscribers' additional privacy information for location services is available in a particular GMLC, i.e. Home GMLC of the subscriber.
 The Home GMLC may contain additional privacy settings of the subscriber, e.g. according to time of day, day of week and according to the location of the target UE.
 The HLR/HSS sends the Home GMLC address per subscriber in the SRI response.
 The Home PLMN operator defines what is the physical address of the logical entity Home GMLC.
-In case a GMLC, (originated GMLC), which receives a location request from an external LCS client received the Home GMLC address of the target UE from the HLR/HSS and the address is not the same as its own address, the originated GMLC forwards the location request received from the external LCS client to the Home GMLC via Lr interface.
+In case a GMLC, (original GMLC), which receives a location request from an external LCS client received the Home GMLC address of the target UE from the HLR/HSS and the address is not the same as its own address, the original GMLC forwards the location request received from the external LCS client to the Home GMLC via Lr interface.
 Then the Home GMLC performs the enhanced privacy check.
-In case positive result the Home GMLC selects a proper pseudo-external identity, according to the required type of indication and the LCS privacy class (call/session related class or non-related class) of the location request, and replaces the external identity to the appropriate pseudo-external identity.
-Then the Home GMLC sends Provide Subscriber Location message to MSC/SGSN as specified in 23.271.
-If the target UE user's privacy setting does not require the enhanced privacy check and the HSS stores the SLPP including the original external identity list, the Home GMLC does not replace the external identity and sends Provide Subscriber Location message with the original external identity. and The Home GMLC forwards the location report received from the SGSN/MSC to the originated GMLC.
-In case negative result of the enhanced privacy check, the Home GMLC immediately returns the response back to the originated GMLC.
+In case positive result the Home GMLC sends Provide Subscriber Location message to MSC/SGSN as specified in 23.271 and forwards the location report received from the SGSN/MSC to the original GMLC.
+In case negative result of the enhanced privacy check, the Home GMLC immediately returns the response back to the original GMLC.
 The Home GMLC communicates with other GMLCs via the Lr interface.
 This architecture is illustrated in figure 7.3.